4/5

 4. I always have a lot of ideas and suggestions, but it's hard for me to implement them.

-5. I reproach myself for a long time for the mistakes made at work.
+5. I beat myself up for a long time over mistakes I make at work.

-6. I often stood out among my peers for my intellectual abilities.
+6. I often stand out among my peers for my intellectual abilities.

-7. I prefer the kind of work with a minimum degree of responsibility.
+7. I prefer work with a minimum degree of responsibility.

-8. I work on specific tasks and I don't waste my time on abstract reflections.
+8. I work on specific tasks and I don't waste my time on abstract theorizing.

 9. I like to work on solving practical problems, to form step-by-step tasks for people who are in charge of carrying out these duties.